 In this article we have only focused on a few of the highlights that you could see and do in one day.
 But of course there is much more to experience and discover.
 Ankara has many interesting neighbourhoods, such as the busy Kızılay, luxury Çankaya or student like Bahçelievler.
 There are archaeological sites such as Roman excavations of significance.
 There are impressive mosques (Aleaddin mosque, the oldest in Ankara and Kocatepe Mosque, the largest in the city), that are well worth visiting.
 Ankara has many beautiful parks, such as Gençlik Parkı, Botanical Gardens and Kuğulu Park which is famous for the swans which were a gift from the Chinese government.
 And do not forget the many museums …

-In short: Ankara cannot be captured in one day, there is always a good reason to go back again.
+In short: Ankara cannot be captured in one day.
+So there is always a good reason to go back again.

 Important information: We do our best to keep our content updated, however, changes can occur.
 Therefore we strongly advise before making a trip, that you check availability and costs of transportation and also any opening hours and/or entrance fees.